-That means it took almost a full year for my kids to consistently put their waste in the proper location, climb on the potty without toppling over, pull their pants and undies up and down independently, remember to wash their hands well, stay dry throughout the night and wipe properly and without help (let’s be honest… I still assist with this occasionally).
+That means it took almost a full year for my kids to consistently put their waste in the proper location, climb on the potty without toppling over, pull their pants and undies up and down independently, remember to wash their hands well, stay dry throughout the night and wipe properly and without help.

 Related Post: Ode to the Baby Wipe